 Always Stay at the Accident Scene

 If you have been in a car accident in Oklahoma, you are required by law to stay at the scene.
-You could be charged with hit-and-run if you leave before law enforcement arrive, which can come with serious criminal penalties.
+You could be charged with hit-and-run if you leave before law enforcement arrives, which can come with serious criminal penalties.

 Leaving the scene of an accident can also place serious implications on your level of fault and could jeopardize your chances of an insurer approving your claim for compensation.